section-engineering-education/engineering-education/content/articles/creating-dummy-data-in-python-using-faker-package/index.md

   - url: /engineering-education/creating-dummy-data-in-python-using-faker-package/hero.jpg
     alt: Creating Dummy Data using Python Faker Package Hero Image
 ---
-It's critical to test and evaluate software and hardware with dummy data before working with actual data.
+It is critical to test and evaluate software and hardware with dummy data before working with actual data.
 Running the code through various scenarios and test cases allows the detection of possible bugs.
 <!--more-->
 Faked data can be easily generated with a Python library faker.
 In this tutorial, we will learn how dummy data is generated using the Python Faker library.